About Family Hubs

 We look at the needs of the whole family and work with each member to help make positive changes.
 We can offer this support for a few weeks or up to a year.

-Midwives and health visitors are based in Family Hubs.
+Midwives and the Healthy Child Programme which includes Health Visitors and School Nurses are based in Family Hubs.
 They provide a range of services from pregnancy to age 19.
 You can also get support to stop smoking and help with breastfeeding and infant feeding.